Pull subscriptions to CREODIAS EODATA catalogue

 Do so until your queue is empty.

-Editing pull subscription
+Changing pull subscription status

 For pull subscription, you can only change its status.

-To edit status of the subscription, send HTTP PATCH request to this URL:
+To edit status of the subscription, send HTTP PATCH request with the following body (replace <<new_status>> with the status you want your subscription to set to):

 {